HFO4/gameboy.live/README.md

 ### GUI mode

-Play specified ROM file in GUI mode:
+Play a specified ROM file in GUI mode:

 ```
 gbdotlive -r "Tetris.gb"
 ```

-### Set up a cloud gaming server
+### Set up a Cloud Gaming server

-You can use `Gameboy.Live` as a "cloud gaming" server, where players use telnet to play Gameboy games in terminal without additional software installation required.
-(Except telnet itself XD)
+You can use `Gameboy.Live` as a "Cloud Gaming" server, where players use telnet to play Gameboy games in terminal without additional software installation required.
+(Except telnet itself xD)

-First of all, a `gamelist.json` config file is required to specify game options, this is a typical example:
+A `gamelist.json` config file is required to specify game options.
+This is a typical example:

 ```json
 [{